wix-incubator/ui-autotools/README.md

 - hydration in the client works as intended (no errors in the console)
 - the component has no errors while rendering with <React.StrictMode />
 - nothing was printed to the console
+- that any events which were added during render are removed after the component is unmounted

 Sanity uses puppeteer to test client-side hydration.
 Results are printed in the terminal.